EnCiv/civil-server/doc/Install.md

     npm run dev

 You should now be able to browser to localhost:3011/candidate-conversation and see an undebate.
 The server is running locally on our machine.
-It's using webpack, which is really neat bacuase when you save changes to the source code, it will automatically be compliled and applied to the server and to the application in your browser.
+It's using webpack, which is really neat because when you save changes to the source code, it will automatically be compiled and applied to the server and to the application in your browser.
 You may still have to refresh your browser page though.

 You can use Control-C to terminate the server